ArekSredzki/electron-release-server/README.md

 - :sparkles: Serve the perfect type of assets: `.zip` for Squirrel.Mac, `.nupkg` for Squirrel.Windows, `.dmg` for Mac users, ...
 - :sparkles: Release notes endpoint
     - `/notes/:version`
+- :sparkles: Serve and manage multiple application from the same instance:
+    - Urls are simply prefixed with the `slugified` name of the app: `/:application/download/latest` or `/:application/update/:platform/:version[/:channel]`
+    - Define a default application to be served when the simple urls are used

 **NOTE:** if you don't provide the appropriate type of file for Squirrel you won't be able to update your app since the update endpoint will not return a JSON. (`.zip` for Squirrel.Mac, `.nupkg` for Squirrel.Windows).